 In August 2019, a consolidated fund entered into a revolving line of credit ("LOC") with a maximum borrowing amount of \$4.5 million.
 The LOC is secured by the consolidated fund's assets and is guaranteed by the Company.
-The LOC has a variable interest rate equal to the greater of (i) Wall Street Journal Prime Rate plus 0.25% per annum or (ii) 4.75%, resulting in a rate of 8.75% as of March 31, 2024.
+The LOC has a variable interest rate equal to the greater of (i) Wall Street Journal Prime Rate plus 0.25% per annum or (ii) 4.75%, resulting in a rate of 8.75% as of June 30, 2024.
 The Company is required to pay a fee of 0.20% of the unused revolving balance.
 In August 2023, the agreement was amended extending the maturity date of the LOC to October 2024 and removing certain restrictive covenants.
-The terms of the LOC include certain financial covenants and as of March 31, 2024, the consolidated fund was in compliance with all such covenants.
+The terms of the LOC include certain financial covenants and as of June 30, 2024, the consolidated fund was in compliance with all such covenants.
+The Company is in negotiations with the lender to refinance the LOC.